 In 2023, the quartet received the 'Grand Prize' for the chamber music master category at the New York Classical Music Competition.
 Also in this year, Tantrum realised it's first international concert series in Portugal.

 The quartet is very approachable for various events because it focusses on minimal music, modern music, and fado music.
-In this way the different characters and styles of the Tantrum Saxophonists are formed into a fascinating combination.
+In this way the different characters and styles of the Tantrum Saxophonists are formed into a fascinating combination suiting the occasion.